Aamir Liaquat Hussain: Education and fraudulent degrees

-In 2012, it was reported that Hussain appeared as a candidate for a Bachelor of Arts degree at the University of Karachi from where he graduated in 2008.
-He was later enrolled in Federal Urdu University of Arts, Science & Technology in 2010 from where he received his master's degree in Islamic Studies, but according to officials there, Hussain never attended a class or took any exams.
-The officials said that the admission form of Hussain was initially submitted with the photograph of another person and was later replaced with the photograph of Hussain.
-It was also reported that Hussain did not himself attend the semester exams.
+In 2012, it was reported that Hussain graduated from the University of Karachi in 2008 with a Bachelor of Arts.
+In 2010, he enrolled at the Federal Urdu University of Arts, Science & Technology, where he obtained a master's degree in Islamic Studies.
+However, according to university officials, he had never attended classes or taken any exams.
+The officials also said that his admission form had been submitted with a photograph of another person, which was later replaced with one of Hussain.

-In 2015, it was reported that Hussain had acquired a fake degree from Ashwood University.
-According to the Federal Investigation Agency, his profile was noted in Axact's main server.
-Hussain confessed that he purchased the fake degree from Ashwood University for $1136.
+In 2015, it was reported that Hussain had obtained a fake degree from Ashwood University, a diploma mill based in Pakistan.
+According to the Federal Investigation Agency, his profile was found in the main server of Axact, a company known for selling fraudulent degrees.
+In June 2015, he admitted to purchasing the fake degree from Ashwood University for $1136.